BlogRenting in Colombia

 It's a strong claim.
 But look at what you DON'T find on other platforms:

-- Driving time from the 6 major cities, in each listing.
+• Driving time from the 6 major cities, on each listing.

-- Title type visible + public deed badge when applicable.
+• Visible title type + public deed badge when applicable.

-- Explicit note about internet type for remote work.
+• Explicit note on internet type for remote work.

-- Time to nearest airport, with delta adjusted by municipality.
+• Time to the nearest airport, with delta adjusted by municipality.

 No Colombian real estate portal today offers you this level of specific detail for farms.
-Finca Raíz treats a farm like an apartment with large area.
+Finca Raíz treats a farm like a large apartment.
 MercadoLibre doesn't filter by climate.
-International platforms don't understand what "good faith possession" or "guarantor" means.
+International platforms don't understand what "peaceful possession" or "guarantor" means.
 We do, because we built this section specifically for this question.

 Who benefits?